 These precious children that HE so graciously gave me—they are real people.
 Not robots.
 Not machines.
 Not circus monkeys.
 They are living, breathing, flesh-filled people.
 Just like Adam and Eve.
 Just like me.
 And they aren’t always going to “behave.”
 (That was as hard to type as it might be for you to admit to yourself.)

 1. God is in control and I am not.
 I find that if I can remember that God loves these children more than I ever could, it’s so much easier to open my hands and let God fight the fight.
 It also takes the pressure off of me as a parent.
-I don’t have to look good for Him and the behavior of my children is not necessarily a reflection on all the time I have spent parenting.
-(Of course, sometimes it is my fault and I know that I need to change something.)
+I don’t have to look good for Him, and my children’s behavior is not necessarily a reflection of all the time I have spent parenting.
+(Of course, sometimes it is my fault, and I know that I need to change something.)